Mvhaynes/dallas-house-prices/README.md

 * Scrape nearby areas to compare inner city to suburban housing prices
 * Scrape data from another city/state and compare

+## Limitations
+* The website doesn't allow webscraping so I couldn't pull enough data
+* If you've been to Dallas you know there's a stark contrast between certain zipcodes.
+I'd like to add and group by neighborhood to get a better look at trends in certain areas.

 ## Resources
 Dallas shapefile from [Dallas City Hall website](https://gis.dallascityhall.com/shapefileDownload.aspx) Zip code location data from [Position Stack API](https://positionstack.com/documentation)